Frequently asked questions

 We view this as best practice when assessing the safety and integrity of your gas system.

-To ensure the fitting is gas tight, hand tightening is not sufficient.
+To ensure the fitting is gas tight, for most fittings hand tightening is not sufficient.
 Ensuring your gas appliances and gas system are tight and leak free is essential and recommended across the industry.
 Always read our instructions before use.

 If installed correctly GasStop will only shut-off if there is a major problem with your system e.g. a major leak or catastrophic regulator/system failure.
 If no major leak is present it may be that an inappropriate appliance or regulator is being used.
 If you are ever in doubt, contact a gas specialist before using your gas.